maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### Where Do Things Go?

-Code wise you have access to everything I use when starting a new application, my [sarter code][].
+Code wise you have access to everything I use when starting a new application, my [starter code][].
 Structurally, these files fall into place as follows:

 Project
   - app